elico/goredis/Readme.md

 ## goredis

+**NOTE:** This is a fork of monnand branch but since it had issues downloading and updating I had to erase the go1 branch and to only leave master.

 **NOTE:** This is a modified version of [redis.go](https://github.com/hoisie/redis.go) by [hoise](https://github.com/hoisie) to support the latest version of go.

 **NOTE:** This project was called redis.go and renamed to *goredis* because of [this](https://groups.google.com/forum/?fromgroups#!topic/golang-nuts/dnOK9j5Fvn4).
 (In short, we can no longer use package names end in .go.)